Dr. Reaz Shaheed

 Mr. Shaheed is the author of 15 journal and conference papers and owns five US patents on strained Si transistors, SiGe bipolar transistors and process technology.
 Until June 2008, Dr. Shaheed was involved in developing the 4th generation strained Si transistors featured in Intel’s 32nm technology that went into production in 2010.

-Mr. Shaheed completed BS, MS and Ph.D. in Electrical Engineering from The University of Texas at Austin, in 1988, 1990 and 1995 respectively.
+Mr. Shaheed completed BS, MS and Ph.D. in Electrical Engineering from The University of Texas at Austin, 1990 and 1995 respectively.
 Dr. Shaheed is the country director of OneUmmah Foundation, a USA based nonprofit organization that works to eliminate child labor through building schools in the developing countries.

 Rahul Prakash is a director of AlwaysOn.
 He is also the President and Chief Executive Officer of Everest Telecom LLC, a private investment firm that invests and manages investments in business services, software services, telecommunications and related businesses, since he founded that company in April 2002.
 Since March 2005, he also has served as the Chairman of the Board of Softscribe, a business process services company based in India, and since 2007, has served as the Chairman of the Board of VectorShades, a CAD design firm, both of which are portfolio companies of Everest Telecom.
 From 1994 to 1997, Mr. Prakash was Vice President of Telcom Ventures, a private equity firm, and there after served as that company’s President from 1997 to September 2002.
 During his tenure, Telcom was an early investor in: XM Satellite Radio Holdings, Inc., a Nasdaq listed company; Aether Holdings, Inc., a Nasdaq listed company; Teligent, Inc., which was formerly a Nasdaq listed company; Mobile Satellite Ventures; Ubiquitel PCS, an affiliate of Sprint Corp., a New York Stock Exchange listed company; and BPL Mobile, a cellular operator in India, among others.
 Under Mr. Prakash’s leadership, Telcom also invested in Wireless Ventures of Brazil and Wireless Ventures of Argentina which were collectively acquired in 1997 by Nextel Partners Inc., a Nasdaq listed company.
 During his tenure at Telcom, Mr. Prakash served on the boards of two publicly-traded portfolio companies, Aether (from 1996 to June 2001), and Teligent (from May 2001 to September 2002).
 From 1991 to 1997, Mr. Prakash was employed with LCC International, Inc., a Nasdaq listed telecommunications company, as Vice President and Special Advisor to the Chairman.
 While at LCC, Mr. Prakash also served as Head of Business Development for Telemate, a joint venture of France Telecom and LCC International based in Paris (from 1993 to 1994).
 Mr. Prakash was a founding board member of the Indian CEO Council of the U.S., an organization of senior executive entrepreneurs, serving from 1996 until March 2005.
 Mr. Prakash received a B.A. with honors and an M.B.A. from Delhi University and an M.B.A. from American University.